enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 **Best Practices:**

 - Store work data on approved company systems
-- Use company OneDrive/SharePoint rather than local storage
+- Use company Google Drives rather than local storage
 - Don't use personal cloud storage for work data
 - Ensure appropriate access controls are applied to shared data